 - On the third one, I list the locations where I’ll book my accommodation.
-If I plan to book accommodation in different locations I also color them differently, so it’s easy to see at a glance.
+If I plan to book accommodation in different locations I also color them differently, so it’s easy to differentiate them at a glance.

 - The fourth row is for attractions and activities.
-Sometimes I just put the city that I plan to visit that day, other times I’m more detailed.
+Sometimes I just put the city that I plan to visit that day, other times I’m more specific.

 - Underneath it all, I usually sum up the total of the trip.

 The “Trip Overview” section of the printable planner follows the same pattern as the Google Sheets idea I outlined above, but the planner also has an “Outfit planning” and a “Packing list” section among others, which are very helpful for maximizing suitcase space.

 On top of all that I already mentioned during this step, I like to make a custom map as well, where I pin the attractions that I intend to visit.
 For this, I use Google My Maps.
 This helps me visualize the areas I need to cover and what I can see in each one.

 I choose different icons for different attractions in order to be able to identify them easier.
 And I can save the map on my phone as Google has a mobile app for My Maps as well.